||CONNECT Edition, V8i

 This article provides guidance on troubleshooting unstable or problematic hydraulic results with the Implicit solver in SewerGEMS and CivilStorm.

-If your hydraulic model provides unexpected results or high continuity error (mass balance), try the following steps:
+If your hydraulic model provides unexpected results or high continuity error (mass balance) when using the Implicit numerical solver (set in the Calculation Options), try the following steps.

 1. Check the model for data entry problems:

-This is always the best start, as even one problem with data entry could potentially impact the results in your model and lead to instability.
+Checking your data is always the best first step, as even one problem with data entry could potentially impact the results in your model and lead to instability or otherwise problematic hydraulic results.
 It is important that the model data entry is in good shape before attempting to compute.

 Common data problems: